CakeJamble/Exception-Safe-Stack/README.md

 > "All that's left is raw memory, smoke, and ashes."

 ## Size
 C'mon, you know that size_t is an alias for an unsigned integral, right?
 Those aren't classes, so they don't have member functions that could throw.
-I decided to tack on `noexcept`, please inform me if I have some unearned hubris here.
+I decided to tack on `noexcept`, please inform me if this hubris will lead to my downfall.

 ## Push & Pop
 Once again, smart pointers to the rescue.
 Studying them saved me a lot of time here.
-Had I opted for a solution with an array, I think I would have required more work with some assertions and dynamic allocation and moving of resources.
+Had I opted for a solution with an array and raw pointers, I would have spent way more time fiddling with assertions and dynamic allocation and moving of resources.

 ## Retrospective & Key Takeaways
-My solution and the books solution are very different, and it highlights the importance of learning C++.
-It is an evolving language, and taking advantage of new mechanics can lead to cleaner code.
+My solution and the book's solution are very different, and it highlights the importance of learning C++.
+It is an evolving language, and taking advantage of new mechanics can lead to cleaner, better code.
 Using `std::unique_ptr` eliminated most of the traps set by the author, and the few that remained are commonly taught as bad practice (seriously, don't throw exceptions in a destructor.
 You should always guarantee that you can deallocate dynamic allocations of memory).

-The repository probably wouldn't meet the minimum requirements of a robust testing environment.
+The repository probably wouldn't meet the minimum requirements of a robust testing environment, but was never written to be production-level code.
 I'd change that, and I'd also try and rewrite this with a pImpl interface.
 If I ever come back to this, that will be the roadmap!

 # Reading Resources
 - Exceptional C++: 47 Engineering Puzzles, Programming Problems, and Solutions (Herb Sutter)